 You can also introduce specific rules, such as that the commission is paid after reaching a minimum of 60% of the sales target.
 There should be no cap on the commission once the target is fulfilled.

 Test and evaluate what type of sales commission model works best for you.
 We run into an interesting set of commission models here.
 Don’t be afraid to change your model if it doesn’t work.
 You should evaluate and change/increase it every year, either way.
-Young companies will probably experience several rounds of fine-tuning, and that’s alright.
+Young companies will probably experience several rounds of fine-tuning.

 The plan should be evaluated on a monthly basis, and to save you some work, paid off quarterly.
 Should you have a quick-close business or the salary consists mostly of commission, then you need to pay the commission monthly.